vishnuajith/ball_following_robot/README.md

-# ball_following_robot
+# Ball Following Robot
-Robot which follows the specified target using computer vision
+Robot which follows the specified target using computer vision usnig opencv.